Enforcing Basic Program Consistency¶

 unit and import it together with the standard version defined in

-available without using the qualified name
+directly, without using the qualified name

-use clause to make public declarations from a
+use clause makes public declarations from a

 unit available directly: